ianarawjo/ChainForge/README.md

 ## Future Planned Features

-- **Model settings**: Change settings for individual models, so one can test across the same model with different settings
+- **Model settings**: (High-priority) Change settings for individual models, so one can test across the same model with different settings.
 - **Compare across response batches**: Run an evaluator over all N responses generated for each prompt, to measure factors like variability or parseability (e.g., how many code outputs pass a basic smell test?)
 - **System prompts**: Ability to change the system prompt for models that support it (e.g., ChatGPT).
 Try out different system prompts and compare response quality.
 - **Collapse nodes**: Nodes should be collapseable, to save screen space.